- The most important thing to remember is to give your Ragdoll Fresh Water every day.

 Since your gorgeous baby is a Fulltime Indoors member of your family, you will have to make sure that your home is made safe so that your Ragdoll can live a full and happy life.

 - Make sure to never leave, Medications, Tablets, Hair Ties, Rubber Bands, long pieces of String, Twisty ties, Jewellery, small toys and other objects small enough for a Ragdoll to swallow laying around.
+(Cats have barbs on their tongue that point backwards so if your cat is playing with any of the above, it has no choice but to swallow the object if it becomes stuck on the barbs on its tongue.)

 Also dont leave bottles or packs of chemicals laying around in the laundry, kitchen and bathroom.
 Be aware of blind cords.